Vistuvis/Vistuvis/README.md

 Hey! 👋
-I'm Vistuvis, an aspiring programming from Canada.
+I'm Vistuvis, an aspiring programmer from Canada.
 I like guitars, motorcycles and code.

 <div align="center">